 - Click the Back button to return to or open your project.

-If you were viewing metadata in the catalog view before changing your metadata style, the metadata display updates automatically to reflect the change.
+If you were viewing metadata in a catalog view before changing your metadata style, the metadata display updates automatically to reflect the change.
 The next time you edit full metadata for an item, the metadata view loads the pages associated with the new metadata style.

 Administrator control of the metadata style